 Completing an Indiana Tax Return

-- Determine your state residency and filing status.
+- Determine the state residency and filing status of the taxpayer

 - Choose the proper tax form.

 - Refer to the tax booklets and their indices to complete the forms.

 - Enclose the state copies of the W-2 forms and 1099s (if filing by paper).

 - Have the taxpayer sign and date the tax return.
 For joint returns, both the taxpayer and the spouse must sign it.

 - Include the taxpayer’s phone number.
 Without this information, the Indiana Department of Revenue (DOR) may have to send a letter instead of making a phone call, which can slow the taxpayer’s refund.